alpha01/reconquista-timeline/README.md

 https://alpha01.github.io/reconquista-timeline/

-This app is a slight modification of [cheeaun/life](https://github.com/cheeaun/life).
-Uses the same configuration, with additional mandatory fields needed to differentiate each section.
+This app is a slightly modification of [cheeaun/life](https://github.com/cheeaun/life).
+It uses the same configuration, with additional mandatory fields needed for [custom event styling](./timeline.css).

 Development
 -----------